maciejgornicz/sofomoapp/README.md

 4. Use at http://localhost/

 ## Usage
-1. To register your user use endpoint `account/api/register/` with:
+1. To register your user use endpoint `account/api/register/` with POST method:

         {
             "username": "<string>",